Night of the Demons (2009 film): Release

 The film originally premiered at the London FrightFest Film Festival in August 2009, with plans to release it in October of the same year, but the film was pushed back for a tentative release date for September 23, 2010.

-Night of the Demons was released straight-to-DVD and Blu-ray on October 19, 2010 as opposed to a theatrical release.
+Night of the Demons was released straight-to-DVD and Blu-ray on October 19, 2010, as opposed to a theatrical release.
 The release contains extras such as an audio commentary with the film crew, a documentary about the making of the film, and a Comic-Con appearance.

 Reception

 Critical reception has been mostly negative, with review aggregator Rotten Tomatoes rating the film at 38% "rotten" based upon 16 reviews.

 Dread Central gave a mixed review for the remake and gave it 31/2 blades out of 5: "It's brash, loud and sexy but a few too obvious flaws unfortunately knock the film down a peg.
 In the end it's still a fun ride...and certainly worth a watch on an evening when you'd rather disengage the brain and sink a few drinks than deal with anything more cerebral".
-Fright Fest director and founder commented that the audience response in general was noted to be positive for the film.
+Fright Fest director and founder Alan Jones commented that the audience response in general was noted to be positive for the film.
 The film received a very limited theatrical release, grossing $64,000 against a $10 million budget before its direct-to-video premiere.